Temilit/TeamsInstaller/README.md

 https://learn.microsoft.com/en-us/microsoftteams/new-teams-bulk-install-client

 Important!
-The teams MSIX was too big for github (or in a bit github noobie) so download the MSIX x64 installer from the link above and place it in the \files\ directory for the installer to work properly
+The teams MSIX was too big for github (or im a bit of a github noobie) so download the MSIX x64 installer from the link above and place it in the \files\ directory for the installer to work properly